endorlabs/github-action/README.md

 2. Checkout your code
 3. Install your build toolchain
 4. Build your code
-5. Scan with Endor Labs
+5. Scan or Sign with Endor Labs

 Below is an example workflow to scan with Endor Labs for a Java application using the recommended keyless authentication for GitHub actions: